vadimgierko/issue-tracker/README.md

 # Issue Tracker (under development)

-This app allows you to track & manage issues across your dev projects.
+This app allows you to track, manage & filter issues across your dev projects.

 ## Why this Issue Tracker is special?

 Because:

-- you can not only view & manage issues in every particular project,
+- you can not only **view & manage issues in every particular project**,
 - but also **you can have an overview of all issues regardless of the project, placed in one table** to focus on the most important things
-- & **filter them by status, priority or project** (not implemented yet)
+- & **filter issues by status, type, urgency & importance**

 ## Motivation